kasbench/globeco-trade-service/cursor-log.md

 Action: Updated the log to record the request.
 Next, I will create a Flyway migration file (V1__init_schema.sql) in src/main/resources/db/migration/ using the contents of trade-service.sql.

 ---

+Request: Create a Flyway migration for the blotter data in #### Initialization Data for `blotter`.
+Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
+Do not delete or replace anything in cursor-log.md

+Action: Updated the log to record the request.
+Next, I will create a Flyway migration file (V2__blotter_init_data.sql) in src/main/resources/db/migration/ with INSERT statements for the initial blotter data as specified in requirements.md.

+---

+Request: Create a Flyway migration for the trade_type data in #### Initialization Data for `trade_type`.
+Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
+Do not delete or replace anything in cursor-log.md

+Action: Updated the log to record the request.
+Next, I will create a Flyway migration file (V3__trade_type_init_data.sql) in src/main/resources/db/migration/ with INSERT statements for the initial trade_type data as specified in requirements.md.

+---

+Request: Create a Flyway migration for the destination data in #### Initialization Data for `destination`.
+Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
+Do not delete or replace anything in cursor-log.md

+Action: Updated the log to record the request.
+Next, I will create a Flyway migration file (V4__destination_init_data.sql) in src/main/resources/db/migration/ with INSERT statements for the initial destination data as specified in requirements.md.

+---